-Figure 1: Distribution of safety information and feedback.
-[Fig 24.1]
+Figure 1 Distribution of safety information and feedback.

-Human Information Processing

-Cognitive psychology is concerned with mental processes such as attention, memory, and decision-making.
+Human Information Processing Cognitive psychology is concerned with mental processes such as attention, memory, and decision-making.
 Since the 1960s, much of the theoretical work has been described in terms of stages of processing.
 Numerous models have been developed and tested.
-In the context of warnings, there are similar models described by Lehto and Miller (1986; Laughery and Wogalter, 2005; 2014; Rogers et. al, 2000; Wogalter, 1999b).
-In this volume (Chap 5), Wickens and Carswell presents an in-depth description of human information processing in a broader array of contexts than warning.
+In the context of warnings, there are similar models described by Lehto and Miller (1986; Laughery & Wogalter, 2006, 2014; Rogers et al., 2000; Wogalter, 1999b).
+In Chapter 5 in this volume, Wickens and Carswell present an in-depth description of human information processing in a broader array of contexts than warning.

-C-HIP Model

-The C-HIP model (Wogalter, 2006a, 2019a) depicted in Figure 2 is a framework for showing stages of information flow from a source to a receiver of that message who in turn may process the information to subsequently produce overt empirical behavior.
+C-HIP Model The C-HIP model (Wogalter, 2006b, 2019a), depicted in Figure 2, is a framework for showing stages of information flow from a source to a receiver of that message who in turn may process the information to subsequently produce overt empirical behavior.

-Figure 2: The C-HIP model.
-[Fig 24.2]
+Figure 2 The C-HIP model.